Nagil22/schoolhives-legal/terms-of-services.md

 2. TERMS OF SERVICE
 SCHOOL HIVE
-Last updated: 26 December 2025
+Last updated: 7 January 2026

 2.1 Acceptance of Terms
 By accessing or using SCHOOL HIVE, you agree to be bound by these Terms of Service.